haskell-effectful/effectful/transformers.md

 - `Writer` effects are properly strict (but still niche).

-- There is no `RWST` equivalent because stacking effects is very cheap.
+- There is no `RWST` equivalent because stacking effects is cheap.

 ## ExceptT